Malaysia's scandal-mired Najib hit with travel ban after poll loss - Journal du Cameroun

 It was only allowed to pass after those inside rolled down a window to prove Najib was not in the van.

+His departure had seemed increasingly inevitable as rumblings of discontent grew louder following BN’s historic wipeout at the polls.
+They won just 79 seats in parliament — down from the 133 they held previously.

+“If the party failed in the general election, the leader has the moral obligation to step aside,” he said.

-In the latest dizzying development after last week’s shock poll results, Mahathir announced Friday that the king has agreed to pardon jailed leading politician Anwar Ibrahim, his former nemesis turned ally.
+One of the biggest developments since Mahathir’s shock win was his announcement Friday that the king had agreed to pardon jailed leading politician Anwar Ibrahim, his former nemesis turned ally.

 This would pave the way for Anwar’s return to politics and to potentially become premier later.
 Mahathir has said he plans to eventually hand the premiership to Anwar.